zen0-5338/atlas/output/ec5/ECPE52.md

 # Outcomes

-- Understand the basic principles of neural networks
+- Understand the basic principles of neural networks.
-- Apply the supervised and unsupervised methods for training of neural networks
+- Apply the supervised and unsupervised methods for training of neural networks.
-- Use neural networks for practical applications
+- Use neural networks for practical applications.
-- Understand the elements of fuzzy systems
+- Understand the elements of fuzzy systems.
-- Design fuzzy systems based on Mamdani and Sugeno-Takagi models
+- Design fuzzy systems based on Mamdani and Sugeno-Takagi models.
-- Use the concept of adaptive neuro fuzzy systems (ANFIS) for practical applications
+- Use the concept of adaptive neuro fuzzy systems (ANFIS) for practical applications.